mvaneijgen/upcoming-vita-games/README.md

 # Upcoming vita games website

 This website can be found [here](http://mvaneijgen.nl/upcoming-vita-games).
-The website is hosted a Github.com.
+The website is hosted a [Github](github.com).

 ![Upcoming vita games website](http://i.imgur.com/BLWDI5X.jpeg "Upcoming vita games website ")

-This is a person project of my ([mvaneijgen](http://mvaneijgen.nl)) to 'up' my development skills, but mostly to create a visual pleasing and easy to find new upcoming vita games.
-The main goal of the project was to create a easy way for anyone to update the website, so everyone can contribute, the only thing you need is a [Github account](https://github.com/join).
+This is a personal project of my ([mvaneijgen](http://mvaneijgen.nl)) to 'up' my development skills, but mostly to create a visual pleasing and easy to find new upcoming vita games.
+The main goal of the project was to create a easy way for anyone to update the website, so everyone can contribute here.
+The only thing you need is a [Github account](https://github.com/join).

 ## Here are the steps to add or edit a game on the website